Choosing the Right Closed-Loop Processing System for Your Lab

 Modern closed-loop systems include several essential safety features.
 Pressure relief valves prevent dangerous over-pressurization.
 Sight glasses let operators monitor solvent flow without opening the system.
 Tri-clamp fittings allow quick, secure connections that resist leaks.

-Beyond the equipment itself, your extraction system must operate inside a compliant C1D1 extraction booth.
+Beyond the equipment itself, your processing system must operate inside a compliant C1D1 processing booth.
 These booths provide the ventilation, gas detection, and fire suppression that code enforcement requires.

-Pure butane extraction produces excellent results for many concentrate types.
+Pure butane processing produces excellent results for many concentrate types.
 However, some operators prefer butane-propane blends for specific products.
-Propane runs at higher pressures and strips different terpene profiles compared to pure butane.
+Propane runs at higher pressures and strips different aromatic compound profiles compared to pure butane.
 As a result, blended systems need components rated for the higher operating pressures that propane demands.

-The Extraction Business Times regularly covers evolving best practices around solvent selection and extraction methodology.
+The Processing Business Times regularly covers evolving best practices around solvent selection and processing methodology.
 Staying current with industry publications helps operators make informed equipment decisions.

-10 pound butane extraction machine manufactured by C1D1 Labs
+10 pound butane processing machine manufactured by C1D1 Labs

 A compact closed-loop system designed for smaller operations that still demand professional-grade results.